chibisi/saucer/README.md

 # Could also use # DotArray(runif(10), runif(10))
 ```

 In the above example, you can see that the native D array notation and `auto` infer return type can be used directly.
 To all intents and purposes, the `dot_array(...)` function is regular D code.
-The `@Export("DotArray")` user defined attribute (UDA) is used to export the function to R as the function `DotArray`, any function being exported to R *must* at least be marked with `@Export()`, and at the moment the compilation will fail if no functions are exported.
+The `@Export("DotArray")` user defined attribute (UDA) is used to export the function to R as the function `DotArray`, any function being exported to R *must* at least be marked with `@Export()` (with or without the brackets), and at the moment the compilation will fail if no functions are exported.

 Simple example with scalar inputs and outputs